henryiii/semester/README.rst

 ============

 This is a standard python package and can be installed using pip.
-From Pypi, this is `pip install semster`, and from the repository, simply use `pip install -e .` to install (will still be editable).
+From PyPI, this is `pip install semster`, and from the repository, simply use `pip install -e .` to install (will still be editable).
 The `requirements.txt` file contains the Python requirements, like `plumbum`.
 The easiest way to get the requirements on Mac, Linux, or Windows is to install Anaconda.
 If you are familiar with Conda's
-`env` tool, you can use the `environment.yml` file to instally prepare a virtual enviroment for semester.
+`env` tool, you can use the `environment.yml` file to prepare a virtual environment for semester.

 Other requirements: this needs `pandoc` (for creating different output formats) and `ImageMagick` (for the figure conversion).
 Currently these are required.
-Optional components include `PyQT` (for some of the guis).
+Optional components include `PyQT` (for some of the GUIs).

 Tools
 =====

-The main program is a command line laucher for the scripts.
+The main program is a command line launcher for the scripts.
 Simply run `semester` or `python -m semester` to see a list of the programs.
-All the programs have a shortcut, too, so this is just for convinence.
-Shortcuts are added to the python path for the programs (or the the `python -m` runable module syntax can be used).
+All the programs have a shortcut, too, so this is just for convenience.
+Shortcuts are added to the python path for the programs (or the `python -m` runnable module syntax can be used).

 Assignments
 -----------

 This can be run as `semester assignments` or `semester.assignments`.
-Makes assignments from markdown files using pandoc.
-Processes all `*.mkd` files if no file fiven.
+Makes assignments from markdown files using Pandoc.
+Processes all `*.mkd` files if no file given.
 Options include `-a` to make an answer key, `-o` to set the output format(s), and `-p` to prepend a file to each markdown file.
 Will try to prepend `prepend.rst` if no file given.

 The format of the `.rst` files should be as follows:

-A numbered list indicating questions
+* A numbered list indicating questions
-A stared sublist denoting answers, with values in parenthesis For example:
+* A stared sublist denoting answers, with values in parenthesis

+For example:

 .. code-block::